heisenworth/heisenworth/README.md

 - 👋 Hi, I’m @heisenworth
-- 👀 I’m interested in COD[E}
+- 👀 I’m interested in COD[E]
-- 🌱 I’m currently learning Warzone
+- 🌱 I’m currently learning
 <!--
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...